Nicolas Bouliane

 I sometimes forget what the unfiltered internet looks like.
 A thin article wrapped in ads, topped with five layers of modals, and a video auto-playing in the corner.
 An inbox that’s 90 percent noise.
 Two fifteen second ads before each YouTube video, and another one in the middle.
 Recommended content in every crevice of the user interface.
 This was technology for most of my life.

-Now it’s all quieter.
+It’s all quieter.

+Did all this effort unlock superhuman productivity?
+No, but it helped.
 I spend less time on the computer.
 I don’t get sidetracked as much.
-Internet drama does not phase me.
+I am blissfully unaware of the latest internet drama.
 I have more time to read, garden, and ride my bicycle.

-The computer is a tool again, and now it’s going back in its box.
+The computer is a tool again, and it’s going back in its box.